Frequently Asked Questions

 What kind of credentials do you have?

 Mostly, I read about nutrition all the time for fun, and I love explaining it to my friends.
 Officially, I attended 2 years of classes in acupuncture and herbal medicine, began teaching nutrition locally, and received my Nutrition Coaching Certification through Precision Nutrition.
+I have 5 daughters ages 5 to 18, and have taught these classes in various forms for 6 years to teens, taught many other subjects since college, and shared nutrition information with friends for almost 20 years.
+It was the positive feedback from the community that encouraged me to offer classes and design a book to accompany them.

 Are the books and classes religious?